-Cancelling a Leave
+Canceling a Leave

-It is the responsibility of the BRIC Employee requesting leave to maintain a copy of the submitted BRIC Request for Leave form in the event there are questions regarding the leave or the leave needs to be cancelled.
+It is the responsibility of the BRIC Employee requesting leave to maintain a copy of the submitted BRIC Request for Leave form in the event there are questions regarding the leave or the leave needs to be canceled.

 To cancel a leave request, the staff person must write the word ‘CANCEL’ across the top of their retained copy of the original leave form and re-submit the form to the appropriate BRIC supervisor.
 The staff person must also notify their local district of any approved changes or cancellations of leave.